JakasaurusRex/GodotWorkshop/README.md

 @onready var background = $Background
 @onready var camera = $Camera2D

+# The starting position of the camera and the dinosaur!
 const DINO_START_POS = Vector2i(103, 497)
 const CAM_START_POS = Vector2i(576, 324)

+# Speed variables that we can use to increase the speed of the game over time
 var speed : float
 const START_SPEED = 10.0
 const MAX_SPEED = 25